What grades are offered by Marian University Preparatory School?

 What career preparation and networking opportunities will be available?

 Students will have the chance to pursue in-person or virtual internships, apprenticeships, and other work-related experiences.
 Through relevant and authentic applications, this experiential approach to education mimics the real-world environment of the workplace.
-The school will weave project-based learning and professional skills development into all aspects of each student's education.
+The school will weave project-based learning opportunities and professional skills development into all aspects of each student's education.

 What college preparation programs will be available?